ShyNieke/StatuesMod/README.md

 ## About ##
 Expanding the idea of OpenBlocks Trophies.

+## Contributions ##
+Localization contributors can choose to get the Translator cosmetic effect on their player statues.

+At this time we will not accept PR's that add new missing vanilla mobs as Shy would like to make all the models/textures herself.

 ## License ##
 * Statues is licensed under the MIT License
   - (c) 2021 ShyNieke